The Chart for Microsoft Corporation (MSFT) Is Flashing Mixed Signals

-Microsoft Corporation (NASDAQ:MSFT) went down by -0.10% from its latest closing price compared to the recent 1-year high of $283.66.
-The company’s stock price has collected 1.01% of gains in the last five trading sessions.
-MarketWatch.com reported on 07/17/21 that These big tech stocks, including Square and Tesla, are expected to show the best sales growth as the U.S. economy expands
+Microsoft Corporation (NASDAQ:MSFT) went up by 1.23% from its latest closing price compared to the recent 1-year high of $286.42.
+The company’s stock price has collected 3.18% of gains in the last five trading sessions.
+The Wall Street Journal reported 13 hours ago that Battle for the Cloud, Once Amazon vs. Microsoft, Has Many Fronts

 >> 7 Top Picks for the Post-Pandemic Economy <<